-Lara Kinne (also known as Larisa Aral) is a Louisville-based journalist from Illinois.
-Since the launch of her independent music blog, "Huevos,” in 2007, Lara has written about the Louisville music landscape and beyond.
-Her words have appeared at Louisville.com, LEO Weekly, Gonzo Today and Performer Magazine; additionally, Lara helped start the city’s first homeless street paper in 2014, Our Paper Louisville.
-She is currently a contributor at LEO Weekly and a full-time proofreader at Kentuckiana Reporters.
+Lara Kinne (also known as Larisa Aral) is a writer from Louisville, Ky.
+Since the launch of her independent music blog, "Huevos,” in 2007, Lara has written about the local music landscape and beyond.
+Her bylines include Louisville.com, LEO Weekly, Gonzo Today and Performer Magazine; additionally, Lara helped start the city’s first homeless street paper in 2014, Our Paper Louisville.
+She is currently a contributor at LEO Weekly and full-time proofreader with Kentuckiana Reporters.
 Follow her on Twitter @dangerboobs.

 Adrian Younge, a multi-instrumentalist from Los Angeles, is a prolific composer and producer.
 And on his latest project, an orchestral collective called The Midnight Hour, Younge teams up with A Tribe Called Quest's Ali Shaheed Muhammad to create a sound that pays homage to the Harlem Renaissance, while forging new avenues for his signature analog approach in a digital era.

 Between the Motown covers and Christmas compilations that have dominated his recent studio output, Michael McDonald was compiling demos for his first album of original material since 2000's Blue Obsession.
 The process for that resulting record, 2017's Wide Open, was more arduous than anticipated - redefining his identity once again proved difficult, because, after all, McDonald has been many things to music.